Carhul/Wingmans-Brygge/README.md

 * Inspire others with their work and passion for home brew
 * Help others get started with home brew
 * Establish contact with others who share their passion

+### User Requirements And Expectations ###

+Requirements

+* Content that is visually appealing and well structured
+* Easily to navigate the website using the navbar
+* Operational links to other pages that open in a new tab
+* Operational contact form for e-mail address input